Navigation

 603 N. Fifth Ave.

 For a desert town, Phoenix has a surprisingly large number of Italian restaurants.
 Cibo Pizzeria (it's pronounced CHEE-boh) is one of the best.
-The downtown restaurant serves fare like signature wood-fired Neapolitan pizzas, salads, saltimbocca bread and fresh limoncello made from a family recipe by Chef Guido Saccone.
-But aside from the house-made pasta, killer burrata and a top-notch wine list, Cibo also boasts some next-level atmosphere.
-The lush garden patio is one of the finest in Phoenix — between the lights and the gentle chatter, it literally twinkles — and the 1913 bungalow, with its exposed brick, creaky hardwood floors and soft glow from the windows, doesn't hurt the vibe, either.
+The downtown restaurant serves signature wood-fired Neapolitan pizzas, salads, saltimbocca bread and fresh limoncello made from a family recipe by chef Guido Saccone.
+But aside from the house-made pasta, killer burrata and wine list, Cibo also boasts some next-level atmosphere.
+The lush garden patio is one of the finest in Phoenix — between the lights and the gentle chatter, it literally twinkles — and the 1913 bungalow, with its exposed brick, creaky hardwood floors, and soft glow from the windows, doesn't hurt the vibe, either.
 Reservations are highly recommended.
+Would-be weekend walk-ins take note: It's usually all booked up.

 click to enlarge